 The optical filament sensor is among the best features we have added to our i3 MK3.
-Not only it detects presence of the filament, but also its movement.
-That means that we can trigger:
+Not only does it detect the presence of the filament, but also its movement.
+That means that we can trigger filament run-outs.

 Running out of filament

-With this filament sensor, running out of filament will no longer be a problem.
-Therefor you can confidently let your spools finish to the very last bit of plastic.
+With this filament sensor, running out of filament is no longer a problem.
+Therefore, you can confidently let your spools finish to the very last bit of plastic.
 How does it work?
-Once you ran out of filament.
-Printer will automatically pause the printer.
-Move the X-carriage away from the print and unload the remaining of the filament.
+Once you run out of filament, the printer will automatically pause the printing.
+Move the X-carriage away from the print and unload the remains of the filament.

 Printer will guide you how to resume printing safely: